royrobotiks/card10_cover/README.md

 ![functional style](/pics/P1770665.JPG)

-And here's a bunch of prints with different features:
+And here's a bunch of prints with different features.
+I cut out pieces from some food packaging for the screen protectors:

 ![different card10 cover prints](/pics/P1770695.JPG)